From the physical look of things, It doesn't have the kind of beauty to woo the mass.

 “Netgear router isn't the fastest router you may ever come across; looking at its specifications, it's considered an entry-level device for your home network.

 Those of the same level but from different manufacturers are mainly cheaper.
-But the deployment of Beamforming + technology makes the router stand out from all others in its price range; below $100.
+But the deployment of Beamforming + technology makes the router stand out from all others in its price range.
 It's able to retain its speed and efficiency claim.